 Grazia and Sirki dance.
 Corrado intervenes; he senses her wish to renounce this world.
 In their last earthly moments, Sirki tells her: “I am a great power, and I am humble before you.”
 Her faith has conquered Death, and Sirki offers Grazia an unimaginable journey.

 Joe Black seems rather more inclined to offer his Susan (Claire Forlani) a weekend trip to Motel 6, their union being not merely spiritual.
 When they have a happy ending, it’s only because Death has vacated and stuffed back the original soul into the body of “Joe Black.”
 Susan seems okay with this, since, unlike Grazia, she’s not necessarily looking for commitment.
-Besides, her Death is about as vacuous as Joe.
+Besides, her Death was about as vacuous as Joe.

 No cardinal attends the big party for her father (Anthony Hopkins); no priests either and certainly no prayers are said.